iamricard/zoo-coursework/report/src/00-design-choices.md

 ## Pens

-The assignment's wording was very vague and it was specially so when referring to the _pens_.
-I will unpack the text presented in the specification and explain my interpretation, in an attempt to get the reader of this report and myself on the same page:
+The assignment's specification was vague. it was specially so when describing what a _pen_ is and its characteristics.
+I will unpack the challenges presented in the specification and explain my interpretation, in an attempt to get the reader of this report and myself on the same page:

 ---